-The Audit Committee met five times during 2017.
-The Committee, composed entirely of nonexecutive directors, is chaired by Mr Franco Azzopardi who is considered by the board to have the relevant financial literacy and expertise in accounting, internal controls and auditing to perform this function.
+The Audit Committee met six times during 2018.
+The Committee, composed entirely of non-executive directors, is chaired by Mr Franco Azzopardi who is considered by the board to have the relevant financial literacy and expertise in accounting, internal controls and auditing to perform this function.
 Other members of the committee are Mr Lawrence Zammit and Mr Philip Micallef.

-The Committee has oversight of the integrity of the Group's financial statements, the qualifications and independence and performance of the Group's external auditors as well as the performance of the Group's internal audit function.
-It also reviews and assesses the qualitative aspects of financial reporting to shareholders and meets with external auditors, as and when required.
-The Committee also exercises final approval on the appointment or discharge of the auditors and pre-approves any permitted non-audit services to be performed by the auditors.
-During 2017, it obtained alternative proposals for the continuing external audit function for the next financial period.
+The Committee has oversight of the integrity of the Group's financial reporting, the qualifications and independence and performance of the Group's external auditors as well as the performance of the Group's internal audit function including the internal control systems.
+It also reviews and assesses the qualitative aspects of financial reporting to shareholders and meets with external auditors, to review any problems or difficulties they encounter as well as to review audit plans prior to the commencement of audit cycles and finally to review financial statements prior to their presentation to the board.
+The Committee also exercises approval on the appointment or discharge of the auditors and pre-approves any permitted non-audit services to be performed by the auditors.

-As part of its oversight of the internal audit function, the Committee is involved in the setting of risk based annual internal audit plans.
+As part of its oversight of the internal audit function, the Committee is involved in the setting of risk based annual internal audit plans for the Group.
 It also reviews the internal audit function's performance relative to the plan.
 Regular liaison with the Risk function and indeed the collaboration with the Risk and Compliance Committee enable the Internal Audit Committee to function according to priorities aligned with the Group's top risks and risk appetite.
-The Committee also reviews protected cell issues and monitors results of cell inspections and audits.
-The internal auditor also assesses internal control systems of cell managers.
-Meetings between the Committee and other board committee members and members of senior management also take place, especially in the area of information systems.
+The Committee also reviews protected cell issues and monitors results of cell inspections and related internal control systems.
+During 2018 the Internal Auditor carried out an onsite inspection of a cell's overseas operation in Austria.
+Meetings between the Committee and other board committee members and members of senior management also take place, especially in the area of financial control.

 The Committee appoints the Internal Auditor and ensures that the function is free to work independently and objectively.
-It also ensures that the internal auditor has the necessary resources and access to information to fulfil the mandate of the function.
-During the period under review, Mr Martin Gauci, the previous internal auditor, was available to continue to offer assistance where necessary.
-The Committee also benchmarks the function's activities against recognised standards and Solvency II expectations.
+It also ensures that the internal auditor has the necessary resources and access to information to fulfil the mandate of the function and does not perform any operational functions.
+The Committee also benchmarks the function's activities against recognised standards such as, inter alia the Institute of Internal Auditors and the International Standards for Professional Practice of Internal Auditing as well as Regulatory expectations.
 The Internal Audit function, through the Audit Committee and its Chairman, has direct access to the Board of Directors.

-During 2017, Mr Ivan Distefano received MFSA approval to take over the internal audit function from Mr Martin Gauci.
-The Committee Chairman regularly met the Internal Auditor outside the formal Audit Committee meetings to give guidance and receive feedback, and is very much involved in his continuing professional development.
+The Committee Chairman regularly met the Internal Auditor, Mr Ivan Distefano, outside the formal Audit Committee meetings to give guidance and receive feedback, and is very much involved in his continuing professional development.
 Other key senior executives are also invited to appropriate meetings of the Committee.
-During 2017 oversight of related party transactions was transferred to this Committee.
+The oversight of related party transactions is also the responsibility of this Committee.